“Coming together is a beginning. Keeping together is progress. Working together is success”. (Henry Ford)

 What problems could team coaching solve?

-By improving team dynamics, teams communicate, collaborate and make decisions more effectively, learn to resolve disagreements, and become more supportive and resilient.
+By improving team dynamics, teams communicate, collaborate and make decisions more effectively, learn to resolve disagreements, become more supportive, resilient.
+As a result team performance improves.

 What is the process for Team Coaching?

 Team coaching is not a quick fix, rather a change process that happens over time.
-Coaching will provide a framework and support which empowers the team to discover, learn together, develop and integrate new behaviours which will improve team dynamics and in turn team performance.
+Coaching will provide a framework and support which empowers the team to discover, learn together, develop and integrate new behaviours which will improve team effectiveness.

 How can a team justify the investment?